SigSauer/dbbest-task/README.txt

 Water Pipeline System implements an algorithm for finding the optimal path (route) between points to improve the efficiency of the water supply system.
 The method of calculating the shortest path is based on Dijkstra's algorithm by representing water pipes as edges of a graph, and points as vertices of a graph.
+When calculating a route between non-adjacent points, all possible routes through other points are calculated and compared.
+If the computed path is shorter than the current path, it becomes optimal.
+So, if a path exists, the algorithm will find the shortest path between arbitrary points.

 User Guide